D4De/classes/README.md

 ### As a layer

 We also developed the injector as a layer that can be placed into the module like any other keras layer.
 This approach simplifies the process in case of models with skip connections since we do not need to manually restore them but it has some drawbacks.
 The most important one is that due to how TensorFlow2 works we are not able to generate injection sites each time we perform a prediction, instead we need to create them at setup time and pass them as inputs to the layer.
 The injector will randomly select one at each prediction.

+### PyTorch
+### As a layer
+For the PyTorch version of the framework we only developed the layer version since we can freely execute python code during inference thus avoiding the problem of creating all the error models beforehand.